There is a lot of debate surrounding selecting the right blog niche these days…

 If you don’t feel like you have any existing passion for a topic or hobby, don’t fret.
 We’ll help you out with that in the next section!

-Mistake #2: Starting out in a niche you know nothing about just because it’s profitable.
+Mistake #2: Beginning in a blog niche you know nothing about just because it’s profitable.